SpaceApi/directory/README.md

 Find more information about the SpaceAPI on [spaceapi.io](https://spaceapi.io).

-Some tips for correct implemetation :
+Some tips for correct implemetation see information about [providing a endpoint](https://spaceapi.io/provide-an-endpoint/).
-* Check if your json file is valid with online [validator](https://spaceapi.io/validator/).
-* Tripple check your longatude/latatude if they are not swapped.
-* Check if CORS is enabled (adding a Access-Control-Allow-Origin: * header to the webserver).